-When the Barrett Adolescent Centre at Wacol was closed in 2013/14, the aspect of the facility that was a comprehensive treatment service for young people with severe and complex mental health issues ceased to exist.
+When the Barrett Adolescent Centre at Wacol was closed in 2013/14, the comprehensive treatment service it offered to young people with severe and complex mental health issues ceased to exist.
 The onsite school, however, was moved and continued to provide education to, initially, the former patients of the centre who were able to access the service at its temporary home at Yeronga High School.
 From 2015 on though, the school has been based at Tennyson and has become something that didn’t previously exist in Queensland – if anywhere.
 A Support School for young people with severe mental health issues.
 The program evolved because referrals continued to come from school guidance officers around the greater Brisbane area.
 And it became very clear that there was a cohort of young people in the community affected by severe mental health issues who required a specialised education service.

 The Barrett School team has developed a strong knowledge base and depth of experience that has become invaluable.
-So they were able to adapt their service and upskill to enable case management with practices in place that ensure productive liaison with guidance officers and base schools as well as treating clinicians, families and all aspects of further academic vocational training and opportunities.
+They were able to adapt their service and upskill to enable case management of their community-based students which includes practices that ensure productive liaison with guidance officers and base schools as well as clinicians, families and further academic pursuits, vocational training and work experience opportunities.

-Each students needs to have their own Clinical Care Provider/ Providers (CCP) to access the program and they need to keep their relationship up with these professionals.
+To access the program, each student needs to have their own Clinical Care Provider/ Providers (CCP) and they must keep their relationship up with these professionals.
 The CCPs are part of any planning and receive a weekly email from the Barrett education team.

 PROGRAMS AND SERVICES

 The teaching team prioritises open, supportive and honest communication on a regular basis with families and carers.
-P & C Meetings and parent support meetings are held onsite, and families and carers receive weekly emails and are included in celebrations around their young person’s success as well group celebration days and gatherings.
+P & C Meetings and parent support meetings are held onsite and families and carers receive weekly emails as well as being included in celebrations around their young person’s success and group celebration days/ gatherings.